noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Interpretation of evidence

 Overall, the claim that Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health is partially true.
-Source 1 shows that waves at the frequencies used by Wi-Fi can be easily penetrate muslc While there is evidence to suggest that the waves emitted from Wi-Fi have
+Source 1 shows that waves at the frequencies used by Wi-Fi can be easily penetrate skin and muslce up to **INSERT HOW FAR THEY CAN PENETRATE**, and conduct up to **ISERT CONDUCTION AMMOUNT**.
+Sour

 This investigation aimed to answer the research question
 ## Evaluation